TheDigitalCatOnline/blog_source/pelican/content/a-game-of-tokens-write-an-interpreter-in-python-with-tdd-part-1.markdown

 The name **smallcalc** is a homage to one of the most innovative and influential languages ever conceived: [Smalltalk](https://en.wikipedia.org/wiki/Smalltalk).

-I do not know if the final version will be something richer, I suppose it will depend on how much fun you will find in the series.
+I do not know if the final version will be something richer, it depends on how much fun you will find in the series.
 So, if you are interested, just ask!
+You can drop a line of appreciation [on Twitter](https://twitter.com/thedigicat).

 At the time of writing, then, the language grammar is